donleyac/Mapr/README.md

-MAPR
+MAPRPROPRIETOR
 ===========================
 An authentication system using passportjs and mysql as the data storage for the users, while using expressjs module to facilitate the routing.

-Al Donley & ALI SHAIKH SOLE PROPRIETOR
+Al Donley & ALI SHAIKH